wingos80/thesis_notes/Master_notes.md

 1. Read up on Sutton & Barto
 2. Read up on flying-V
 3. Read up on Hierarchical RL (maybe HRL for continuous algos?
 For SAC?)
+5. Read Ye Zhou's PhD dissertation which presents iADP, IDHP, and hierarchical RL.
 4. Look into evolutionary reinforcement learning (what's the deal with using GA over ES?)
-5. Look at Lucas/Caspers repos to study IDHP implementation
+6. Look at Lucas/Caspers repos to study IDHP implementation

 ---